 A well-educated, highly skilled workforce is an essential part of the long-term health of our local, regional, and national economies.
-Gaining a postsecondary education is the most important determinant of differences in the lifetime earnings and incomes of workers, yet many low-income individuals struggle to access and complete post-secondary programs.
+Gaining a postsecondary education is an important determinant of the difference in the lifetime earnings and incomes of workers, yet many low-income individuals struggle to access and complete post-secondary programs.
 These barriers are only compounded by tightened funding flows for workforce development: steady divestment of the public workforce system; minimal employer investment in training entry-level workers; limited philanthropic funding; and untapped capital markets.

 Improving Outcomes for Veterans

 Social Finance partnered with Bank of America Merrill Lynch to assess the feasibility of Pay for Success and Social Impact Bonds to serve US veterans, and explored opportunities in workforce development, wellness, and housing.